roehling/postsrsd/README.md

 Configuration
 -------------

 The configuration is located in `/etc/default/postsrsd` by default.
+On many systems, the default configuration will work out-of-the-box, but please take the two minutes to check the settings for yourself.
+Also, please make sure that Postfix has the correct domain name configured, i.e.
+`postconf -h mydomain` returns the correct value.

 You must store at least one secret key in `/etc/postsrsd.secret`.
 The installer tries to generate one from `/dev/urandom`.
 Be careful that no one can guess your secret, because anyone who knows it can use your mail server as open relay!
 Each line of `/etc/postsrsd.secret` is used as secret.
 The first secret is used for signing and verification, the others for verification only.

 PostSRSd exposes its functionality via two TCP lookup tables.
 The recommended Postfix configuration is to add the following fragment to your main.cf:

-    sender_canonical_maps = tcp:127.0.0.1:10001
+    sender_canonical_maps = tcp:localhost:10001
     sender_canonical_classes = envelope_sender
-    recipient_canonical_maps = tcp:127.0.0.1:10002
+    recipient_canonical_maps = tcp:localhost:10002
     recipient_canonical_classes= envelope_recipient,header_recipient

 This will transparently rewrite incoming and outgoing envelope addresses,